 You may need to revise a mission statement as a result.

-Writing an effective personal mission statement entails assessing if it is suitable for purpose and reflects how you wish to spend your time.
+Writing an effective personal mission statement entails assessing if it suits your purpose and reflects how you wish to spend your time.

 Personal Mission Statement Examples